ClementBobin/obsidian/administra/Brainstorming.md

 ## 🌟 **Benefits of Brainstorming**

 Brainstorming offers several advantages for teams and individuals:

+> [!tip] The collaborative nature of brainstorming fosters stronger ideas and innovation than working alone.

 - **Creativity Enhancement**: It fosters creativity by encouraging exploration from various perspectives and encouraging novel ideas.